integr8ly/walkthroughs/steelthread-0/walkthrough.md

 }

 ```
-Next add click the small plus between the two connections on the left hand side then click ``` add step```
+Next click the small plus between the two connections on the left hand side then click ``` add step```

-- Pick data mapper from the choices
+- Pick ```data mapper``` from the choices
-- Map stock to stock by dragging stock from the left to stock on the right
+- Map the stock property to the stock property by dragging stock from the left model to the right model
-- Map type to name by dragging type from the left to name on the right
+- Map type to name by dragging type from the left model to name on the right model
 - Click done at the top right

 Add some logging steps (optional)